noviscient/Factsheet-Wiki/README.md

 **Factsheet Location:**  Page 2, Below the Maximum Drawdown and Recovery Report

 ### Formula
-For each of the returns, we want to calculate the Rolling Return series, $RW$ (with a 1 month expanding rolling window).
+For each of the returns, we want to calculate the Rolling Return series, $rr$ (with a 1 month expanding rolling window).

 1. Compute the 1 month expanding rolling window mean returns series, $\ \mu $:
 $$\ \mu = [\mu_1, \mu_{22}, \mu_{43}, \ldots , \mu_T] $$